boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents.md

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents/1.03-tcp-port.jpg){: .enable-lightbox}

-### Install the powershell plugin
+### Install the Powershell plugin

 Powershell gives you significantly more flexibility in build steps.
-This plugin will add support for powershell commands as a build step.
+This plugin will add support for Powershell commands as a build step.

 Go to the home page and click on Manage Jenkins